tauthethirtythird/io_qp2_rule_kor/readme.md

 ### Expert+ (The Tyrant)

+> Fear, oppression, and limitless ambition.

 On top the original basis of clearing lines and cancelling lines not increasing climb speed xp,

-climb speed no longer gains altitude over time, sending attack and KOs are required to receive height
+Climb speed no longer gains altitude over time, sending attack and KOs are required to receive height

-Descent: Altitude decreases over time, although it gets blocked by each floor's borderline and can't go down a floor
+Descent: Altitude decreases over time, although it gets blocked by each floor's borderline and therefore can't go down to the previous floor

 | Floor | Descent speed | Corresponding rank and spm |
 | :-: | :---: | :---------: |